ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 - Day 7
 	- Day 7 has no literary ending.
 So it continues on forever.
 		- Important for note in [[Bible Study 2 - Creation#^creation-idea|next section]].
+	- God resting
+		- It doesn't say that God was tired.
+God rested because he knew when he had created enough.
+		- The Hebrew word for rest here is [šāḇaṯ](https://www.blueletterbible.org/lexicon/h7673/esv/wlc/0-1/)
+			- Where the term sabbath comes from.
+			- Its a rest from labor, but that doesn't mean someone spends the day sleeping. e.g. Instead of planting a field someone could do "work" that they enjoy, like painting a picture.
 ### Things that might be unfamiliar to American readers:
 - Understanding Hebrew writings can be difficult.
 	- There is all kinds of word play happening that is completely missed in English.
 	- Authors us very minimalistic descriptive language.
 They leave a lot out.
-So each detail they add is very intentional. ^hebrew-minimal
+So each detail is very intentional.
+For example:^hebrew-minimal
-		- For example the two extra creation events both have seeds.
+		- The two extra creation events both have seeds.
 		- Fruit trees seem randomly mentioned...
 I wander if that will be important?
+		- Day 2 not having a "good".
 	- [[Genesis 1.1-2.3]] being poetry is probably not intuitive in English.
 		- e.g. In Hebrew, 1:1 has 7 words, 1:2 has 14 words, the 7th (last) paragraph has 3 lines which each have 7 words in them, repeated words, etc...
 	- Having a different [[Bible Study 2 - Creation#^hebrew-cosmology|cosmology]].